STEVE INSKEEP, Host:

-Representative RICK BOUCHER (Democrat, Virginia): They are people who are inclined to vote Democratic, but need a bit of a higher comfort level with Senator Obama.
+RICK BOUCHER: They are people who are inclined to vote Democratic, but need a bit of a higher comfort level with Senator Obama.
 He is new to them.
 They are interested in his views and mostly interested in just how knowledgeable he is about our region.

 INSKEEP: This is a region where you drive around a curve and see breathtaking valleys in the mist, but jobs are scarce.
 Democrats often win by promising to deliver economic development.
 Republicans often win over issues like abortion, gay rights, and gun rights.
 And a local Republican official, Michelle Jenkins, doesn't seem too worried.

-Ms. MICHELLE JENKINS (Official, Scott County Republican Party): One thing about, you know, we - Obama came to this area and popped up a lot of offices.
+MICHELLE JENKINS: One thing about, you know, we - Obama came to this area and popped up a lot of offices.
 We didn't have to do that because we have such strong grassroots in the Republican Party in this area.
 We definitely have the organization in place to take care of business.